k4roshi/JVSy/README.md

 - gun controls

 ##Thanks
-@roysmeding for the wonderful reverse engineering done for Open JVS (https://github.com/TheOnlyJoey/openjvs) and the helpful attitude
+@roysmeding for the wonderful reverse engineering done for Open JVS (https://github.com/TheOnlyJoey/openjvs) and the helpful attitude.

 ##License
 The license is GPLv3 for all non commercial purposes.